stevevance/Chicago-Crash-Browser/DATA.md

 ### Extracting data from the ArcGIS MapServer
 Use [pyesridump](https://github.com/openaddresses/pyesridump) to extract the data into GeoJSON (you should have a fast reliable internet connection before starting this).

+This command will tell the ArcGIS server to filter the "CrashReportCity" for "Chicago", and will only return the selected rows (this decreases the time to download all of the data).

+While this database is real-time in that some of the latest crashes are in here, not all of the latest crashes are in here.
+If you are looking for complete data, do not use this database – wait for the annual crash reports, which contain complete and cleaned data.
 ````
 esri2geojson -f ICN,TotalInjured,OInjuries,AInjuries,BInjuries,CInjuries,CrashInjurySeverity,IsHitAndRun,ContribCausePrim,ContribCauseSec,CrashReportCity,CrashDateTimeText,TotalFatals,FunctionalClassCIS,TypeOfFirstCrash,IsAnyCitation,CrashVehicleCount,AgencyCrashReportNo,IsAlcoholRelated,CISCrashID,AddressNo,HighwayOrStreetName,IntersectionStreets,InvestigatingAgencyName -p "where=CrashReportCity%3D%27Chicago%27" http://ags10s1.dot.illinois.gov/ArcGIS/rest/services/SafetyPortal/SafetyPortal/MapServer/12 idotcrashes_2017_Chicago.geojson
 ````